Rockbot Business Glossary

 When a Partner sources a deal, the Contract or Subscription tracks the Partner Account for commission and reporting purposes.

-Franchisors are operating entities that manage multiple locations under one or more brand licenses.
-In Rockbot's simplified model, the Franchisor is typically the contracting party for locations they operate—they sign contracts and commit ARR on behalf of their location portfolio.
+In Rockbot's simplified model, the Franchisor is typically the contracting party for locations they operate — they sign contracts and commit ARR on behalf of their location portfolio.

 Why It Matters